 Oxygen saturation is the fraction of oxygen saturated hemoglobin relative to total hemoglobin (unsaturated + saturated) in the blood.

-The human body requires and regulates a very precise and specific balance of oxygen in the blood .
+The human body requires and regulates an exact and specific oxygen balance in the blood.

 Normal blood oxygen levels in humans are considered between 95 and 100 percent.
-If the level is below 90 percent, it is considered low, resulting in hypoxemia .
+It is deemed low if the group is below 90 percent, resulting in hypoxemia.

 Blood oxygen levels below 80 percent can compromise organ function, such as the brain and heart, and must be addressed promptly.
 Low oxygen levels can cause respiratory or cardiac arrest.